 As our friend Betsy says, “you have to make this”.
-A few of you have emailed me asking for a post on the truffle inspired brioche I used for that killer grilled cheese last week.
-Your emails provoked me to make another batch this weekend; after all, I have to make sure the recipe for Truffled Brioche was perfect of you.
+A few of you have emailed me asking for a post on the truffle-inspired brioche I used for that killer grilled cheese last week.
+Your emails provoked me to make another batch over the weekend; after all, I have to make sure the recipe for Truffled Brioche was perfect of you.
 Let me start off by saying that Dorie Greenspan’s brioche recipe is an absolute dream to work with, both this version, as well as the traditional one.
 I am always complaining about the price of bread at the market, and after making twice in two weeks, I have a feeling it will become a regular habit.

-We have only devoured one loaf, and we enjoyed it simply toasted with a smear of homemade butter that we had leftover from a dinner party, alongside fluffy scrambled eggs.
+We have only devoured one loaf, and we enjoyed it simply toasted with a smear of homemade butter that we had leftover from a dinner party, served alongside fluffy scrambled eggs.
 While we were enjoying, we envisioned that the bread would also be great served with poached eggs and hollandaise sauce (killer Christmas breakfast idea).
 Or topped with prosciutto and brie cheese before slightly melting under the broiler.
 How would you enjoy a slice or two of this bread?

-2 packets active dry yeast
+- 2 packets active dry yeast

-1/3 cup just-warm-to-the-touch water
+- 1/3 cup just-warm-to-the-touch water

-1/3 cup just-warm-to-the-touch milk (whole)
+- 1/3 cup just-warm-to-the-touch milk (whole)

 - 3 3/4 cups ap flour

-2 teaspoons salt
+- 2 teaspoons salt

-3 large eggs, at room temperature
+- 3 large eggs, at room temperature

-1/4 cup sugar
+- 1/4 cup sugar

-3 sticks (12 ounces) unsalted butter, at room temperature but still slightly firm
+- 3 sticks (12 ounces) unsalted butter, at room temperature but still slightly firm

-3 teaspoons white truffle oil
+- 3 teaspoons white truffle oil

-2 teaspoons minced truffle shavings
+- 2 teaspoons minced truffle shavings

-1 large egg
+- 1 large egg

-1 tablespoon water
+- 1 tablespoon water

-Put the yeast, water and milk in the bowl of a stand mixer and, using a wooden spoon, stir until the yeast is dissolved.
+Put the yeast, water, and milk in the bowl of a stand mixer and, using a wooden spoon, stir until the yeast is dissolved.

 Add the flour and salt, and fit the mixer with the dough hook.
 Toss a kitchen towel over the mixer, covering the bowl as completely as you can - this will save you and the kitchen from being showered in flour.

-Scrape the sides and bottom of the bowl with a rubber spatula, set the mixer to low and the the eggs, followed by the sugar and the truffle shavings.
+Scrape the sides and bottom of the bowl with a rubber spatula, set the mixer to low and the eggs, followed by the sugar and the truffle shavings.

-Increase the mixer sped to medium and beat for about 3 minutes, until the dough forms a ball.
+Increase the mixer speed to medium and beat for about 3 minutes until the dough forms a ball.
 Reduce the speed to low and add the butter in 2 tablespoon size chunks, along with the truffle oil, beating until each piece is almost incorporated before adding the next.
 You will have a dough that is very soft, almost like a batter.
 Increase the speed to medium-high and continue to beat until the dough pulls away from the sides of the bowl, about 10 minutes.

 Deflate the dough by lifting it up and around the edges and letting it fall with a slap into the bowl.
-Cover the bowl with plastic wrap and put it in the refrigerator,.
+Cover the bowl with plastic wrap and put it in the refrigerator.
 Slap the dough down in the bowl every 30 minutes until it stops rising, about 2 hours, then leave the covered dough in the refrigerator to chill overnight.